 Another meta-analysis was published in 2011 by Mastenbroek and colleagues.
 (12) The investigators included RCTs that compared the live birth rate in women undergoing IVF with and without PGS for aneuploidies.
 Fourteen potential trials were identified; 5 trials were excluded after detailed inspection, leaving 9 eligible trials with 1,589 women.
 All trials used FISH to analyze the aspirated cells.
 Five trials included women of advanced maternal age, 3 included “good prognosis” patients, and 1 included women with repeated implantation failure.
 When data from the 5 studies including women with advanced maternal age were pooled, the live birth rate was significantly lower in the PGS group (18%) compared to the control group (26%), p=0.0007.
 There was not a significant difference in live birth rates when data from the 3 studies with good prognosis patients were pooled; rates were 32% in the PGS group and 42% in the control group, p=0.12.
 The authors concluded that there is no evidence of a benefit of PGS as currently applied in practice; they stated that potential reasons for inefficacy include possible damage from the biopsy procedure and the mosaic nature of analyzed embryos.

-Several of the recent trials on PGS are summarized below.
+Key recent randomized trials on PGS are summarized next.

-Debrock and colleagues published a trial in 2010 that included women of advanced maternal age (at least 35 years) who were undergoing in vitro fertilization.
-(17) Randomization was done by cycle; 52 cycles were randomized to a PGS group and 52 to a control group that did not undergo PGS.
+Debrock et al published a trial in 2010 that included women of advanced maternal age (at least 35 years) who were undergoing IVF.(18) Randomization was done by cycle; 52 cycles were randomized to a PGS group and 52 to a control group that did not undergo PGS.
 Cycles were excluded if 2 or fewer fertilized oocytes were available on day 1 after retrieval or if 2 or fewer embryos of 6 or more cells were available on day 3.
-Individuals could participate more than once, and there was independent randomization for each cycle.
+Subjects could participate more than once, and there was independent randomization for each cycle.
 More cycles were excluded postrandomization in the control group; outcome data were available for 37 cycles (71%) in the PGS group and 24 cycles (46%) in the control group.
 Study findings did not confirm the investigators’ hypothesis that the implantation rate would be higher in the group receiving PGS.
-The implantation rate was 15.1% in the PGS group and 14.9% in the control group; p=1.
-Moreover, the live-birth rate per embryo transferred did not differ significantly between groups; rates were 9.4% in the PGS group and 14.9% in the control group; p=0.76.
-An intention-to-treat (ITT) analysis of all randomized cycles (included and excluded) did not find any significant differences in outcomes including the implantation rate which was 11 of 76 (14.5%) in the PGS group and 16 of 88 (18.2%) in the control group, p=0.67.
-In the ITT, the live-birth date per embryo transferred was 7 of 47 (14.9%) in the PGS group and 10 of 49 (20.4%) in the control group, p=0.60.
+The implantation rate was 15.1% in the PGS group and 14.9% in the control group (p=1).
+Moreover, the live-birth rate per embryo transferred did not differ significantly between groups; rates were 9.4% in the PGS group and 14.9% in the control group (p=0.76).
+An ITT analysis of all randomized cycles (included and excluded) did not find any significant differences in outcomes including the implantation rate, which was 11 of 76 (14.5%) in the PGS group and 16 of 88 (18.2%) in the control group (p=0.67).
+In the ITT, the live-birth date per embryo transferred was 7 of 47 (14.9%) in the PGS group and 10 of 49 (20.4%) in the control group (p=0.60).

-Section summary: Most RCTs and meta-analyses of RCTs tended to find similar or lower ongoing pregnancy and/or live birth rates after IVF with PGS compared to IVF without PGS.
-One recent RCT found a significantly higher live birth rate after IVS with PGS among women of advanced maternal age and no significant difference between groups among couples with repeated implantation failure.
+Most RCTs and meta-analyses of RCTs tended to find similar or lower ongoing pregnancy and/or live birth rates after IVF with PGS compared with IVF without PGS.
+One recent RCT found a significantly higher live birth rate after IVF with PGS among women of advanced maternal age and no significant difference between groups among couples with repeated implantation failure.
 There is a lack of consistent evidence of benefit of PGS.

-There is a lack of consistent evidence from RCTs that preimplantation genetic screening improves ongoing and live birth rates in any patient population.
-Thus, preimplantation genetic screening as an adjunct to in vitro fertilization is considered investigational.
+There is a lack of consistent evidence from RCTs that preimplantation genetic screening (PGS) improves ongoing and live birth rates in any patient population.
+Thus, PGS as an adjunct to IVF is considered investigational.